Upside-Down Apple Cake With Whipped Cream – Mom’s Astonishing “Welcome Home” Delight

 Disclaimer: This recipe contains allergens!
 Please use suitable substitutes if you have a nut allergy!

-My cruising job contracts were normally six months long.
+My cruising job contracts were usually six months long.
 That meant a lot of exploring the ports of call or floating at sea in between destinations.

 The job involved some office work (the small Shore Excursions department onboard usually made either the first or the second-largest profit per cruise – after the Casino).
 It also meant an early morning start to dispatch the tours and send the passengers to see the wonders they wanted to see on their cruise.